-Former Director of CA Fish and Game, Ryan earned a Bachelor of Sciences at UC Davis.
-He is a Life Member of the CWA and enjoys hunting public and private areas all across California.
+A former Director of CA Fish and Game, Ryan earned a Bachelor of Sciences degree at UC Davis.
+He is a Life Member of California Waterfowl and enjoys hunting public and private areas all across California.

-With the CWA, Ryan seeks to further such interests as wetland water security, hunting opportunity, and stewardship of public wetlands.
-His term ends in 2014.
+Ryan is highly interested in wetland water security, hunting opportunity, and stewardship of public wetlands.
+His term ends in 2017.

 John Carlson, Jr.

-A resident of Sacramento, John is a Life Member of the CWA.
+A resident of Roseville, John is a Life Donor of California Waterfowl.
 He left a distinguished career with the California Department of Fish and Game (DFG), where he dedicated over 21 years to the conservation and management of the state’s fish and wildlife, to become California Waterfowl's President.
-John studied Wildlife Management at Humboldt State University and holds a Master's Degree from Iowa State University.
+John studied wildlife management at Humboldt State University and holds a Master's Degree from Iowa State University.

 John hunts public and private lands across California.